la2050/archive/_projects/2016/the-zone-mobile-spaces-to-talk-about-healthy-relationships.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Zone will bring dating prevention education to young people in Los Angeles in casual spaces, removing obstacles to real talk about the factors that restrict healthy relationships.
+The Zone will bring together various parts of specific neighborhoods: young people, caring adults, retail community members, community volunteers to ignite connectivity, inspire action and community pride for healthy relationships and healthy spaces for all.
 project_impact: >-
   ["Access to free wifi","Social & emotional support","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media